SpyrosMagripis/PortfolioWidget/README.md

 # PortfolioWidget

 An Android home screen widget that displays combined portfolio values from Bitvavo and Trading212 accounts.
+The app view now includes a treemap of current Trading212 holdings.

 ## Setup